LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/calling-functions/README.md

 strlen(exampleString);
 ```

-`strlen` takes a string, and calculates the length of that string, i.e. how many characters it contains.
+`strlen` takes a string and calculates the length of that string, i.e. how many characters it contains.

 But wait!
-Something is missing here; we got the length of the string, but we didn’t do anything with it!
+Something is missing here.
+We computed the length of the string, but we didn’t do anything with it!
 If we, say, wanted to print the length of the string, how could we do this?

 ## Return Values